-The bottle is popularly known as the Speyer wine bottle and Römerwein.
+The bottle is popularly known as the Speyer Wine Bottle and Römerwein.
 The taste of this wine is still a topic of research, and many experts have diverse opinions and ambiguities about the quality of the wine.
-However, we may never find out about the wine because it’s still sealed and not for public consumption.
-Wine experts are not sure what will happen to the contents of the bottle when it is opened and exposed to air; as such, they believe it is best to let it remain sealed the way it was found — with a stopper that is made with olive oil and wax.
+However, we may never find out about the wine because it’s sealed and there are currently no plans to open the bottle.
+Wine experts are not sure what will happen to the contents of the bottle when it is opened and exposed to air; as such, they believe it is best to let it remain sealed the way it was found — with a stopper that is made from olive oil and wax.

 This iconic wine bottle is now showcased in the Palatinate Museum in Germany for everyone to see.
 Some wine lovers describe the Speyer wine as the vintage of vintage wines.

-Generally, aging helps wines to improve their overall quality, taste, and flavor.
-This explains why vintage wines carry higher price tags than their younger counterparts.
-However, it doesn’t seem to be the case with Römerwein.
+Generally aging can improve the quality, taste, and flavor of many wines.
+This explains why older vintage wines carry higher price tags than their younger counterparts.
+However, it doesn’t seem to be the case with the Speyer Wine Bottle.

-Having spent over 1650 years on God’s green earth, researchers and scientists believe that alcohol in the bottle has almost vanished.
-But that’s the least worrisome finding.
-Results from the scientific analysis suggested that the bottle’s content has some traces of wine.
-The big question now that’s causing so much buzz and pricking people’s imagination is, “what exactly is contained in the bottle if it contains what is suspected to be wine?”
+Having spent over 1690 years on God’s green earth, researchers and scientists believe that alcohol in the bottle has almost vanished.
+But results from the scientific analysis suggest that the bottle’s content do have some traces of wine.

-Back then, they made and bottled olive oil wine.
-They also added the oil on top of the wine bottles.
+During the time period of the Speyer Wine Bottle, olive oil was added to the top of the wine bottles.
 This was done to preserve the wine by preventing air from entering the bottle.

-This method of wine preservation might have worked at the time, but its major setback is that it is not effective in aging wine for a more extended period — that is, centuries of aging in the case of the Speyer.
+This method of wine preservation might have worked at the time, but it was never meant to preserve the wine for over a millennium.
 It is believed that the bottle today contains a clear liquid that has almost lost all of its alcohol content — this translates to zero ethanol.
-In addition to that, two-thirds of the bottle is filled with a firm mixture that looks like rosin.
+In addition to that, two-thirds of the bottle is filled with a firm, cloudy mixture.

-Many researchers argue that the olive oil is the reason why the wine survived for that many years — because of the thick olive layer that is formed over the liquid inside the bottle.
-Another reason for the durability is the material that was used to make the cork.
+Many researchers argue that the olive oil is the reason why the wine survived for so many years — because of the thick olive layer that is formed over the liquid inside the bottle.
+Another reason is the durability of the cork.
 The winemakers of the bottle used a cork made from wax instead of conventional corks that would have degraded or rotted.
 What is surprising for many researchers is how the glass bottle remained intact (unbroken).

-The pottery extracted from the site include ceramic jars numbering over 40 with a combined capacity of 13 gallons.
-Chemical analysis performed on the jars show that they once held primo wine.
-This kind of wine is usually a blend of cinnamon barks, mint, tree resins, and honey.
+The pottery extracted from the site includes over 40 ceramic jars with a combined capacity of 13 gallons.
+Chemical analysis performed on the jars show that they once stored primo wine.
+This kind of wine was usually blended with cinnamon, mint, tree resins, and honey.
 Evidence from the cellar/storeroom site shows that the banquet hall was destroyed by a natural disaster in 1600BC — maybe an earthquake.

-1867 — The oldest wine bottle dating back to 325 AD was found in the tombstone of a Roman nobleman in Germany.
-It was unearthed in 1867 and is currently on display in the German history museum in Speyer.
+1867 — The oldest wine bottle dating back to 325 AD was found in the tomb of a Roman nobleman in Germany.
+It is currently on display in the German history museum in Speyer.

-August 2005 — Mileștii Mici, the most extensive underground cellar globally, won the Guinness world record for the wine cellar with the highest number of wine bottles.
+August 2005 — Mileștii Mici, the most extensive underground cellar globally, won the Guinness world record for the wine cellar with the most number of wine bottles.